 Blundstone boots require a little bit of care and maintenance to keep them performing for years and years.
-Below you will find specific information for the specific leathers and brands, but in general you simply need to clean and condition them occasionally.
+Below you will find specific information for the specific leathers, but in general you simply need to clean and condition them on a fairly regular basis.
 The frequency depends on what you are doing, and what conditions you are wearing them in.

 Some clues that your boots need some attention: salt stains, colour fading, small cracks forming.

 Take care of your boots, and your boots will take care of you.

 The best way to clean your boots is with vinegar and water.

 - Remove all dust and dirt from your Blundstone boots using a soft bristled brush or cloth